thepower/power-docs/docs/Community/phase-3/01-testnet-flow.md

 :::

-You need to set up the configuration files you've downloaded on the previous step.
+You need to set up the configuration files you've downloaded on the previous step:

-Fill your data into the following fields of `rhea.config`:
+1. Fill your data into the following fields of `rhea.config`:

    ```nginx configuration
    {contract_address,"AA1000000016xxxxxx63"}.